shannonpeng/shannonpeng.com/app/content/projects/infection.md

 2.00B is one of my favorite classes I've taken at MIT.
 I got my first hands-on introduction to the product design process, witnessed the value of playtesting first-hand, and gained experience with fabrication techniques, while having lots of fun along the way.

-The class was a very playful and supportive environment, and it inspired me to learn more about design, moving forward!
+The class was a very playful and supportive environment, and it inspired me to learn more about design!

 <div class="image-set image-set-two" markdown="1">